Japan says may cancel Lockheed F-35 if price rises

 “I believe we would need to consider as a potential option matters like cancelling our orders and starting a new selection process if that is the case.”

-Continued schedule delays and talk of lingering technical issues have prompted the eight countries that are helping to fund Lockheed’s development of the new plane -- Britain, Australia, Turkey, Canada, Denmark, Norway, Italy and the Netherlands -- to rethink their own near- and long-term plans.
+Continued schedule delays and talk of lingering technical issues have prompted the eight countries helping to fund development of the F-35 to rethink their own near- and long-term plans.
+The group includes Britain, Australia, Turkey, Canada, Denmark, Norway, Italy and the Netherlands.

+U.S. Air Force Chief of Staff General Norton Schwartz on Wednesday told Reuters the U.S. government was pressuring Lockheed to increase efforts to hold down the cost of the plane, despite the delay in orders from the United States.

+The Air Force authorized the start of initial, limited flights of the Air Force variant of the F-35 by certified test pilots at Eglin Air Force Base in Florida, where pilots and maintainers will be trained.

 Japan, which is concerned about China’s rapid military buildup and constant threats from impoverished North Korea, in December chose the F-35 over combat-proven but less stealthy rivals.

-The F-35 competed against Boeing’s F/A-18 and the Eurofighter Typhoon, made by a consortium of European companies including BAE Systems.
+The F-35 competed against Boeing Co’s F/A-18 and the Eurofighter Typhoon, made by a consortium of European companies including BAE Systems.

-Lockheed Martin has said it is committed to providing F-35s that meet the cost, schedule and industrial requirements of the Japanese government, but added that F-35 pricing is determined by talks between the Japanese and U.S. governments.
+Lockheed Martin has said it is committed to providing F-35s that meet the cost, schedule and industrial requirements of the Japanese government, but says F-35 pricing is determined by talks between the Japanese and U.S. governments.

 Japan’s defense budget has been under pressure with the country saddled by a public debt twice the size of its economy.

-Stealth technology has drawn much attention in Japan since China, which has a long-running territorial dispute with Japan, confirmed last year it had held its first test flight of the J-20 stealth fighter jet. ($1 = 80.5150 Japanese yen)
+Stealth technology has drawn much attention in Japan since China, which has a long-running territorial dispute with Japan, confirmed last year that it had held its first test flight of the J-20 stealth fighter jet.